ejci/Chrome-Audio-EQ/readme.md

 #Chrome Audio EQ

-##Requirements:
+With [Chrome Audio EQ](https://chrome.google.com/webstore/detail/lfafdlnjaliaghpjdajmlcnnblkgcefh/publish-accepted?hl=en&gl=001) you can control your audio and video from all tabs in one place.

-For best results install [HTML5ify](https://chrome.google.com/webstore/detail/html5ify/jikbjpjgjmmdhcmlagappehlpiljoaop). it will force popular sites to use HTML5 instead of flash.
+For best results install HTML5ify (https://chrome.google.com/webstore/detail/html5ify/jikbjpjgjmmdhcmlagappehlpiljoaop).
+It will force popular sites to use HTML5 instead of Flash.

+###Disclaimer
+This extension doesn't control Flash or Silverlight audio.
+It only controls HTML5 audio and video tags.

-##Test videos:
+##Test videos
 ###YouTube:
 * http://www.youtube.com/watch?v=nLwML2PagbY
 * http://www.youtube.com/watch?v=Q3iJvJmlwVk